wim-vandijck-sp/seriOps/README.md

 Packer uses a yaml configuration file.
 In it you describe all the virtualization layers you want to build for.
 Packer will download the centos iso file, start it up in your desired hypervisor, and run kickstart to do an automated installation.
 This installs base software packages, reboots, then updates all the packages, and sets up some basic configurations.

-### 2. Ansible configures machine

-After that, packer runs what is called provisioners, these can be shell scripts, or callouts to configuration tools such as chef or in this case ansible.
-It runs an ansible playbook that will install IIQ and all the software needed for a standard demo.

-After the playbook some last scripts are run to clean up installation and minimize the diskspace in the box.
-### 3. Vagrant packs up machine into box
+### 2. Vagrant packs up machine into box

 When ansible has finished its run, vagrant packs up the VM into a vagrant box, which is then saved and can be used as a template.

+### 3. Ansible configures machine - via vagrant provision

+After that, vagrant will provision the box by running an ansible playbook that will install IIQ and all the software needed for a standard demo.
 ### 4. Profit!!

 This box can now either be called to life from the command line with vagrant, or be used to load into VMWare, AWS, SkyTap or what have you.